An independent research database No paid placement · No referral fees

 Cure discipline.

 Membrane cure + flood test + tile cure + grout cure.
 Each step has a wait time.
-The cowboy rushes through all four.
+The quote-trap operator rushes through all four.

 Ask this, exactly